Steady states and phase transitions in heterogeneous asymmetric exclusion processes: Introduction

 In the original TASEP model, the hopping rate in the bulk is assumed to be a constant (of unit value), which is of course an idealisation.
 In real life examples it is generally expected to have nonuniformity along the bulk of the TASEP channel leading to nonuniform hopping rates.
 For instance, mRNA in cells are known to have pause sites, where the effective hopping rates are lower~\cite{pause}.
 This is a potentially important issue even in urban transport, where the speeds of vehicles (which is the analogue of the hopping rates here) depend sensitively on the bottlenecks along the roads~\cite{transport}.
 Such spatially varying hopping rates can either be smoothly varying along the TASEP lanes, or be random quenched disorders with given distribution.
 We focus here on the case with smoothly varying hopping rates, for which the generic nature of the steady states in TASEPs are still not known.
-There has been some studies on quenched heterogeneous TASEP; see, e.g., Ref.~\cite{qtasep} for some studies on different aspects of heterogeneous TASEP.
-Recently, the steady states of TASEPs with periodic boundary conditions are affected by smoothly varying hopping rates are studied~\cite{prr}; see also Ref.~\cite{astik-prr} for a study on periodic TASEP with random quenched disordered hopping rates.
+There have been some studies on quenched heterogeneous TASEP; see, e.g., Refs.~\cite{qtasep1,qtasep} for previous studies on different aspects of heterogeneous TASEP.
+Recently, how the steady states of TASEPs with periodic boundary conditions are affected by smoothly varying hopping rates are studied~\cite{prr}; see also Ref.~\cite{astik-prr} for a study on periodic TASEP with random quenched disordered hopping rates.
 A type of universality has been uncovered, showing the topological equivalence of the phase diagrams independent of the precise form of the space dependence of the hopping rates.
-Our studies here complement these results by considering the problem in an open TASEP.
-We calculate the steady states for a few representative examples of spatially varying hopping rates.
-We show that the notion of universality illustrated in Ref.~\cite{prr} can be extended to systems with open boundaries as well, establishing the robustness of the concept of universality here.
+More recently, an inhomogeneous $\ell$-TASEP with open boundaries has been proposed in the context of ribosome movements along messenger RNA strands~\cite{erdmann}.
+Using a hydrodynamic approach~\cite{erdmann}, this study reveals complex natures of the steady states and the phase transitions.
+In the present work, we revisit the problem of open TASEPs with spatially non-uniform hopping rates, which corresponds to the $\ell=1$ limit of the model studied in Ref.~\cite{erdmann}.
+Following Ref.~\cite{prr}, we set up the analytical mean-field theory (MFT) framework to calculate the steady state density profiles for generic smoothly varying hopping rates.
+We illustrate the theoretical predictions by calculating the density profiles for a few representative examples of spatially varying hopping rates in Monte-Carlo simulation (MCS) studies.
+The MFT that we develop complements the hydrodynamics-based approach developed in Ref.~\cite{erdmann}, and helps to understand the applicability and limitations of MFT in heterogeneous TASEPs, an important theoretical and technical issue given MFT's prevalence and general popularity as a theoretical tool to study exclusion processes.
+Within this MFT, by defining an order parameter reminiscent of the same in open TASEPs but independent of the forms of the space dependent hopping rates, we are able to clearly connect the quantitative difference between the phase diagrams obtained here with those for open TASEPs with uniform hopping.
+We further study the nonequilibrium phase transitions in the model.
+Our MCS studies show that {\em all} the phase transitions are first order or discontinuous in nature, a surprising and unexpected outcome from this work, that is easily explained within the MFT we develop here.
+This is in contrast to an open TASEP with uniform hopping.
+Our extensive MCS studies on the domain walls reveal their delocalised nature, qualitatively similar to those found in an open uniform TASEP.
+Nonetheless, our studies point out how the effects of the nonuniform hopping get visible in the form of the envelope of the moving domain wall, which is now a nonlinear function of position along the TASEP channel.
 The rest of the article is organised as follows.
 In Sec.~\ref{model} we define and construct our model.
-Next, in Sec.~\ref{monte} we discuss the algorithm of the Monte-Carlo simulations (MCS) study of the model to numerically calculate the steady state densities.
-Then in Sec.~\ref{mean}, we set up the mean-field theory (MFT) and solve it to obtain the steady state densities.
+Next, in Sec.~\ref{monte} we discuss the algorithm of the MCS study of the model to numerically calculate the steady state densities.
+Then in Sec.~\ref{mean}, we set up the MFT, and solve it to obtain the steady state densities for smoothly varying hopping rates, and compare with our MCS results.
 In Sec.~\ref{phase}, we present the phase diagrams of the model.
+Then in Sec.~\ref{phase-trans}, we discuss the phase transitions in the model.
 We summarise our results in Sec.~\ref{summ}.